Wabinab/xenoblade-chronicles-2/src/20_bana.md

 >
 > "And that is why...
 I **offer you my cooperation.**"

-Mythra said, "I guess we'll find out, if we go- to Tantal..."
+Mythra don't believe what the liar said, expected that "I guess we'll find out, if we go- to Tantal..."

 ---

-The group, without Mòrag and Brighid, exited the Praetorium to the square where the stairs led up.
-Bazaars and stalls were set up there for sale; but more recently, Urayan and Mor Ardain soldiers flooded the place everywhere they look.
+Without Mòrag and Brighid, the group stood at the center of the square where the ship parked just up ahead.
+Bazaars and stalls sell goods to people, but mostly, the visiting soldiers flooded the market with demands.

 Nia felt, "_Hmm..._ Tensions seem high."